Faculty & Staff

 Mrs. Renuka Carlitti

-Pre-Algebra and Algebra Teacher
+Algebra Teacher

-Mrs. Renuka Carlitti, Pre-Algebra and Algebra Teacher, is delighted to return for the 2022-2023 academic year because “St. Rita School is a unique place where we do God’s work with enthusiasm and gratitude and put God first in everything we do.”
+Mrs. Carlitti believes St. Rita School is a unique place where we do God’s work with enthusiasm and gratitude and put God first in everything we do.
 She has a genuine passion for education and is excited to help middle schoolers discover the elegance of math; it is the language of our digital world and possesses a unique beauty that affirms God’s handiwork.
 Mrs. Carlitti enjoys solving problems, working challenging puzzles, and applying meticulous, logical thinking to everyday life situations.
 She has a B.A. from the University of Rochester, a teaching license from the Virginia Catholic Education Association, and a catechist certificate from the Diocese of Arlington.
 She was recognized for her significant efforts to promote Catholic education, previously named the Diocese of Arlington’s Volunteer of the Year by the Bishop.
-Mrs. Carlitti and her husband, Rocco, have been Saint Rita parishioners for over 20 years and have 2 adult children who attended Catholic schools throughout their successful academic careers.
+Mrs. Carlitti and her husband, Rocco, have been Saint Rita parishioners for over 20 years, and their two sons grew up in Catholic schools.

 Mrs. Aileen Warren